cwlinode/docs/docs/tools-reference/custom-kernels-distros/install-coreos-on-your-linode.md

 ### Cloud-Config File

-Now you will want to copy your cloud-config file to your Linode.
-There are several ways to do this, but it's easiest to simply `cat > cloud-config.yml` and paste into a text editor in your Lish shell.
-At minimum, you should have an [authorized key](https://coreos.com/os/docs/latest/cloud-config.html#ssh_authorized_keys) for SSH access:
+The easiest way to copy your cloud-config file to your Linode is to simply `cat > cloud-config.yml` and paste into a text editor in your Lish shell.
+At minimum, you should have an [authorized key](https://coreos.com/os/docs/latest/cloud-config.html#ssh_authorized_keys) for SSH access as shown below.

 {: .file}
 /cloud-config.yml